 You do not need to complete it all in one session and may prefer to work through the material at your own pace.
 The key requirement is to think about your own approach as a ward councillor and how the issues relate to your local situation, the people you serve and the council you represent.

-A list of useful additional information and support is also set out in the Appendix to the workbook.
+A list of useful additional information and support is also set out in the Further information and support section below.

 The role of the ward councillor

-Councillors have a number of broad leadership responsibilities.
-These can embrace:
+Councillors have several broad leadership responsibilities.
+These include:

-- leading the development of strategies and plans for the area, balancing different needs, identifying priorities and targeting resources in a time of fiscal constraint
+- leading the development of strategies and plans for the area, balancing different needs, identifying priorities and targeting resources against a background of scarce resources

 - providing democratic accountability for public services and ensuring that service providers are accountable to service users in delivering